amarasa/equalize-heights/README.md

 -   Ensure your HTML elements include the correct grouping markers (either classes like `eh-members` or data attributes like `data-equalize="groupName"`).
 -   Verify that the runtime module is imported early in your JS entry file.
--   If using a breakpoint, confirm that `window.equalizeHeightsOptions` is set **before** the runtime is imported.
+-   If using breakpoints, confirm that `window.equalizeHeightsOptions` is set **before** the runtime is imported.
--   Check the browser console for any JavaScript errors that might be interfering with execution.
+-   Check the browser console for any JavaScript errors or log output to diagnose the issue.

 ---

 ## Summary

-Using **Equalize Heights** is as simple as:
+Using **Equalize Heights** with advanced breakpoints is as simple as:

 1. **Add the plugin** to your Tailwind configuration.
 2. **Install the package** with npm.
-3. **Optionally, set breakpoint options:**
+3. **Optionally, set advanced breakpoint options:**
     ```js
-    window.equalizeHeightsOptions = { minWidth: 768 };
+    window.equalizeHeightsOptions = {
+    	breakpoints: [
+    		{ min: 1024, action: "equalize" },
+    		{ min: 768, max: 1023, action: "reset" },
+    	],
+    };
     ```
 4. **Import the runtime** module in your main JavaScript file:
     ```js